zilishen/documentation/content/nms/adm/about/api-overview.md

 - The web component is for servicing HTTP and HTTPS traffic that needs to use [level 7](https://www.nginx.com/resources/glossary/layer-7-load-balancing/) features provided by the [NGINX http core module](https://nginx.org/en/docs/http/ngx_http_core_module.html).
 - The TCP/UDP component is for servicing TCP (including TLS) and UDP traffic at level 4 and uses the [NGINX stream core module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html).

 The component objects describe the desired traffic-shaping behavior for the app.
-In the simplest case, all the traffic for a given path is sent to the same group of servers (called an upstream in NGINX terminology or a workload in ADM terminology).
+In the simplest case, all the traffic for a given path is sent to the same group of servers (called an upstream in NGINX terminology or a workload in App Delivery Manager terminology).
 The component also controls more advanced shaping features like header manipulation, URL rewriting, backend load‑balancing behaviors, cookie handling, and other settings.

 For more information on the NGINX contexts affected by the components, see the following: